Simondharcourt/djambi6players/README.md

 Djambi game with personal rules at 6 players, to develop a reinforcement learing strategy.

-For now, it plays randomly.
+You can play it online.

+See here: https://fr.wikipedia.org/wiki/Djambi the original game.

+You can find my adapted rules are in the repository.

 ## How to use locally:
-Runs on python3.10.13 with a single script board.py.
+Runs on python3.10.13 with backend/src/main.py
 You need to install pango and cairo ('brew install cairo pango' on macos/apt-get install 'cairo pango')

 ## How to play it online with your friends:
 Just with https://simondharcourt.github.io/djambi6players/.
-To test locally, with python server.py and click on the html file.
+To test locally, with python backend/src/server.py and click on the html file.

 ## Code structure
 - backend: python backend hosted on heroku